The Enterprise Guide to Tracking Financial Fraud (2025)

 - Insider Threat Detection: Monitoring for sudden changes in an employee's digital footprint that suggest financial distress or unauthorized access to sensitive financial data.

-- Vendor Vetting: Using Deep Digital Background Checks to ensure third-party contractors are not aliases for competing interests.
+- Vendor Vetting: Using Deep Digital Background Checks to review whether third-party contractors show undisclosed overlaps or conflicts of interest.

 Conclusion